getpelican/pelican/docs/faq.rst

 How can I help?
 ===============

 There are several ways to help out.
-First, you can report any Pelican suggestions or problems you might have via IRC (preferred) or the `issue tracker <https://github.com/getpelican/pelican/issues>`_.
-If submitting an issue report, please first check the existing issue list (both open and closed) in order to avoid submitting a duplicate issue.
+First, you can communicate any Pelican suggestions or problems you might have via `Pelican Discussions
+<https://github.com/getpelican/pelican/discussions>`_.
+Please first check the
+existing list of discussions and issues (both open and closed) in order to avoid submitting topics that have already been covered before.

 If you want to contribute, please fork `the git repository
 <https://github.com/getpelican/pelican/>`_, create a new feature branch, make